Chișinău: Government and politics

-Chișinău is governed by the City Council and the Mayor (Primar), both elected once every four years.
+Chișinău is governed by the Municipal Council and the Mayor (Primar), both elected once every four years.
 Ion Ceban was elected mayor first in 2019 and again in 2023.
 During his first term, he formed a new political party, the National Alternative Movement, of which he was elected president in 2022.

 The 2023 election also brought in a new city council.
 The percentages of votes and the resulting number of seats for parties represented in the council are listed below.